 Our first LiveView example is a simple light controller:

 It’s basically a glorified counter, but it’s a great way to get our feet wet with LiveView’s mount, render, and handle_event callbacks.
-You can give it a whirl and turn the light on and off, or dim it up and down.
+You can turn the light on and off, or dim it up and down.

 Second Example: Team License Calculator